What Is Employee Theft?

 Every step of the process and every piece of evidence unearthed needs to be filed, dated, checked by two or more individuals, and time-stamped.
 This provides the police with the basis for a legal prosecution (should they choose to pursue one) and protects you against any later claims of unfair or unethical treatment of an employee.

-Once the thief has been identified
+What to do once the thief has been identified

 Your reaction to a theft will depend on a variety of considerations, including the nature of the crime, the guidelines set out in your employee theft policy, and the personal circumstances of the employee themselves.